IMMM-SFA/electricity_entity_boundaries_2017/README.md

 ## Contact
 Casey Burleyson, PNNL

+## Setting-up and Executing the Code
+1. Clone this repository using `git clone https://github.com/IMMM-SFA/electricity_entity_boundaries.git`

+2. Download and uncompress the [EIA-861](https://www.eia.gov/electricity/data/eia861/) zip file.

+3. Set-up the `config.ini` file found in the root of this repository.
+Be sure to adjust the paths of each file to represent where the downloaded input data is stored and where you want the output data to be saved to.

+4. To run code from terminal or command line:
+    - Navigate to the `src` directory in this repository
+    - Assuming you have `matlab` in your path, run the following command in the terminal:  `matlab "Main('<path to config file>')"` where `<path to config file>` if the full path with file name and extension of your modified `config.ini` file
+    - If running from a `matlab` prompt:  `Main('<path to config file>')`

 ## Purpose
 Historical data from utilities and other entities in the electric sector are a key resource for model formulation and calibration in the multisector dynamics community.
 For example, observed hourly electricity loads can be used to evaluate models of simulated demand in response to heat waves and other environmental stressors.
 However, despite its utility (pun intended), there are several key challenges to maximizing the usefulness of these data.
 The first of which is a spatial mismatch between the data reported by individual utilities and the output produced by models.
 Utilities serve regions that are heterogenous in both size and shape.
 Mapping the data that they produce to compare with output from models that are either on regular grids or are nodal in nature is nontrivial.
 The second challenge is that utilities are constantly being bought and sold or changing names, making it hard to track the evolution of their reported loads across years.